 In addition, the Prudential Securities Opinion and the presentation to the Regency Special Committee was one of the many factors taken into consideration by the Regency Special Committee in making its determination to recommend approval of the Merger Agreement.
 Consequently, the analyses of Prudential Securities described below should not be viewed as determinative of the opinion of the Regency Special Committee with respect to the consideration to be paid by Regency in the merger.

 The exchange ratio was determined through arm's length negotiations between Regency and Pacific Retail and was approved by the Regency Special Committee.

 In arriving at the Prudential Securities Opinion, Prudential Securities performed a variety of financial analyses, including those summarized herein.
 The summary set forth below of the analyses presented to the Regency Special Committee at the September 23, 1998 meeting does not purport to be a complete description of the analyses performed.
 The preparation of a fairness opinion is a complex process that involves various determinations as to the most appropriate and relevant methods of financial analyses and the application of these methods to the particular circumstance and, therefore, such an opinion is not necessarily susceptible to partial analysis or summary description.
 Prudential Securities believes that its analyses must be considered as a whole and that selecting portions thereof or portions of the factors considered by it, without considering all analyses and factors, could create an incomplete view of the evaluation process underlying the Prudential Securities Opinion.
 Prudential Securities made numerous assumptions with respect to industry performance, general business, economic, market and financial conditions and other matters, many of which are beyond the control of Regency and Pacific Retail.
-In addition, Prudential Securities reviewed the following operating projections for Pacific Retail supplied by Regency in connection with its overall analysis of the merger: for the years ended 1998, 1999 and 2000 projected funds from operations (defined as net income plus depreciation and amortization, excluding gains on sales of property, non-recurring charges, and other extraordinary items) per share of \$1.01, \$1.12 and \$1.24 respectively, and for the years ended 1998, 1999 and 2000 projected adjusted funds from operations (defined as funds from operations minus capital expenditures) ("AFFO") per share of \$0.94, \$1.04 and \$1.16, respectively.
+In addition, Prudential Securities reviewed the following operating projections for Pacific Retail supplied by Regency in connection with its overall analysis of the merger: for the years ended 1998, 1999 and 2000 projected funds from operations (defined as net income plus depreciation and amortization, excluding gains on sales of property, non-recurring charges, and other extraordinary items) and projected adjusted funds from operations (defined as funds from operations minus an amount for estimated capital expenditures) ("AFFO") per share.
+Excluding an amount for estimated capital expenditures to calculate AFFO provides a measure which more closely approximates cash that would be available to pay dividends.
 Any estimates contained in Prudential Securities' analyses are not necessarily indicative of actual values or future results, which may be significantly more or less favorable than suggested by such analyses.
 Additionally, estimates of the values of businesses and securities do not purport to be appraisals or necessarily reflect the prices at which businesses or securities may be sold.
 Accordingly, such analyses and estimates are inherently subject to substantial uncertainty.
-Subject to the foregoing, the following is a summary of the material financial analyses presented by Prudential Securities to the Regency Special Committee in connection with the Prudential Securities Opinion dated September 23, 1998.
+Subject to the foregoing, the following is a summary of the material financial analyses presented by Prudential Securities to the Regency Special Committee in connection with the Prudential Securities Opinion dated .
+September 23, 1998.